Benefits of working in health

 - Support for health and social care

 Health and care workers are entitled to join a trade union.
-Trade unions are organisations who represent and campaign on behalf of all groups of staff employed by a organisation.
-Some of the leading trade unions for health and care areย Uniteย andย Unison.
+Trade unions are organisations who represent and campaign on behalf of all groups of staff employed by an organisation.
+Some of the leading trade unions for health and care are Uniteย andย Unison.
 If you are a member of a trade union, you can access legal services and confidential advice and support about your work or home situations.

 Want to find out more?

 Explore the Academy website to find out more about what careers are available and how you can get involved.
-You can take the careers quiz or visit the industry insights page to hear from those who work in health and care, doing the job day to day.ย
+You can take the careers quiz or visit the Industry Insights page to hear from those who work in health and care, doing the job day to day.ย